 MyLocator3 is a desktop PC application which is capable of downloading code and configuring the vLoc3-Pro series of locators.
 The first part of this document (Basic Operation) describes usage not requiring a USB security dongle.
 The second part of this document (Advanced Features) describes usage requiring a security dongle.

-MyLocator3 is available to download free from www.vivax-metrotech.com.
+MyLocator3 is a free downloadable App available at www.vivax-metrotech.com.